Yuras/blog.haskell-exists.com/posts/stop-abusing-cpp-in-haskell.markdown

 unavoidable though.

 Most of the time CPP can be avoided or minimized.
-The most important tool here it abstraction.
+The most important tool here is abstraction.

 ## Abstract over specific details ##

 It is not Haskell specific, abstracting is widely used to minimize CPP in C.
-When you need different behaviour based on current platform or version of some dependencies, try to abstract over the difference instead of inlining platform specific code.
+When you need different behaviour based on the current platform or the version of some dependencies, try to abstract over the difference instead of inlining platform specific code.

 At the first glance it may look impossible to do.
 In such cased I usually simply duplicate code and then refactor it to reduce duplication.

-Some times it is convenient to start with umbrella module that provides unified interface for the rest of program, and a number of platform specific implementations.
-Note: you don't need CPP to select specific module, cabal let you conditionally include modules based on platform or other conditions.
+Some times it is convenient to start with an umbrella module that provides a unified interface for the rest of program, and a number of platform specific implementations.
+Note: you don't need CPP to select a specific module, cabal lets you conditionally include modules based on the platform or other conditions.

 ## Example: fsnotify ##

-Excellent example of such approach is [fsnotify](https://github.com/haskell-fswatch/hfsnotify) package.
+An excellent example of such an approach is the [fsnotify](https://github.com/haskell-fswatch/hfsnotify) package.
 It defines specific implementations for [linux](https://github.com/haskell-fswatch/hfsnotify/blob/master/src/System/FSNotify/Linux.hs), [osx](https://github.com/haskell-fswatch/hfsnotify/blob/master/src/System/FSNotify/OSX.hs) and